Gmina Boguty-Pianki

-Gmina Boguty-Pianki is a rural gmina (administrative district) in Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Gmina Boguty-Pianki is a rural gmina (administrative district) in Ostrów County, Masovian Voivodeship, in east-central Poland.
 Its seat is the village of Boguty-Pianki, which lies approximately 36 km east of Ostrów Mazowiecka and 112 km north-east of Warsaw.

 The gmina covers an area of 89.13 km2, and as of 2006 its total population is 2,900 (2,761 in 2013).

 Villages

 Gmina Boguty-Pianki contains the villages and settlements of: